 San Francisco is a foodie’s paradise.
 With their eclectic mix of ethnic cuisines, modern gastropubs, and bread bowls, San Francisco has something for everyone.

-The city is known for having one of the best Chinatowns in the nation (though I’m partial to Chicago’s – the Moon Palace restaurant there is one of my top five favorite restaurants in the world) so start there with some amazing authentic dumplings.
+The city is known for having one of the best Chinatowns in the nation (though I’m partial to Chicago’s – the Moon Palace restaurant there is one of my top five favorite restaurants in the world) so start there with authentic dumplings.
 Then, head down to the Fisherman’s Wharf area to scope out the best bread bowls in the nation.
-San Francisco is the birthplace of sourdough – and they are sure to have the best.
+San Francisco is the birthplace of sourdough – so you won’t want to skip out on this famed delicacy.

-There are restaurants, gastropubs, and food stands that are sure to please even the most sensitive palates.
+San Francisco is home to restaurants, gastropubs, and food stands sure to please even the most sensitive palates.
 Be sure to bring your appetite when you visit this iconic city.

 Lake Tahoe is a gorgeous mountain town in Northern California, just on the California side of the border with Nevada.
 The lake that supplies its name is one of the clearest, most pristine lakes you will ever see.

 It is known as a skiing town, but it has a ton of charm outside of that.
-Many folks stay near Lake Tahoe when they visit Reno, as it’s a gorgeous locale fairly close to Nevada’s second-tier gambling spot.
-Lake Tahoe is great for all of your outdoor adventures.
-It boasts amazing views, great hiking, and also a ton of modern amenities.
-It’s the perfect place for a getaway.
+Many folks stay near Lake Tahoe when they visit Reno, as it’s a gorgeous locale near Nevada’s second-tier gambling spot.

 If you’re looking for a spooky adventure, look no further than the Winchester Mystery House in San Jose.
-The house was a simple 8 room farmhouse when it was purchased by Sara Winchester (heiress to the Winchester Arms fortune) near the end of the 19th century.
+The house was a simple 8-room farmhouse when purchased by Sara Winchester (heiress to the Winchester Arms fortune) near the end of the 19th century.

-Sara began what is now considered one of the longest periods of construction on any building.
-From the time she bought the small home until she died in 1922, construction never ceased on the home.
-The 8 room farmhouse morphed into a gigantic mansion, boasting 160 rooms with 10000 windows and 2000 doors.
+Upon buying the structure, Sara began what is now considered one of the most prolonged construction periods on any building.
+From the time she bought the small home until she died in 1922, the construction never ceased.
+The tiny farmhouse morphed into a gigantic mansion, boasting 160 rooms with 10000 windows and 2000 doors.

 California is the only state where you can ski and surf on the same day.
-Big Bear Mountain is just an hour’s drive from Los Angeles and a well-known get-away for the folks who live there.
+Big Bear Mountain is just an hour’s drive from Los Angeles and a well-known get-away for the folks living in the massive city.
 However, for the best winter sports experience, you’ll want to head into the Sierra Nevada mountains.

-There are magnificent ski and snowboard resorts scattered throughout the state, but most are in the central region near the Nevada border.
-Head to June Mountain for a laid-back, family-friendly atmosphere, or Mt.
+Magnificent ski and snowboard resorts are scattered throughout the state, but most are in the central region near the Nevada border.
+Head to June Mountain for a laid-back, family-friendly atmosphere or Mt.
 Rose for a more competitive winter sports vibe.

 Visit a Lesser-Known Park

 California is home to a plethora of State and National parks.
-Although most aren’t as iconic as Yosemite or Sequoia, they are all amazing in their own right and deserve some attention.
+Although most aren’t as iconic as Yosemite or Sequoia, they are all inspiring in their own right and deserve some attention.